 Some learners will need additional support to manage dysregulated behaviour.
-The school supports these learners and proactively works to pre-empt escalating behaviours and put in place proactive interventions.
-If a learner is struggling and negative behaviours are starting to show, they may be asked by the teacher if they would like to take some time out.
-Time out of the class to talk to a member of staff, time out to have fresh air, or time talking to Senior leadership team/preferred adult is sometimes what learners need to calm down and discuss the thing that is bothering them and stopping them from working.
-We work with the learners and fully support them when they are in this position and praise them for taking responsibility for their own feelings and behaviour.
+The school supports these learners and proactively works to pre-empt escalating behaviours and put in place proactive interventions, as described in their proactive plan.
+If a learner is struggling and dysregulated behaviours are starting to show, they may be asked by the teacher if they would like to take some time out.
+This time out of the class to talk to a trusted member of the staff team, or time out to have fresh air, or time talking to a member of the Senior Leadership Team/preferred adult is sometimes what learners need.
+They can calm down, discuss what is bothering them, and stopping them from working.
+We work with the learners and fully support them when they are in this position and praise them for taking responsibilities for their own feelings and behaviour.
 We believe that prevention is better than cure.